Vignesh-Chivirala/Brain-Tumor-Detection-Using-CNN/README.md

 3. Use `cnn_tumor_test.m` or GUI for predictions

 ## Credits
-Modified by **Sowmya** based on publicly available academic code for educational purposes.
+Modified by **Vignesh** based on publicly available academic code for educational purposes.